-Jane is as equally known for her tactile, expressive ceramics as she is for her unique teaching methods.
-She has developed a speciﬁc way of teaching wheel throwing based on Japanese techniques and ergonomic best practice.
-It is a natural synthesis of her experiences in East and West, mind and body.
-Slow Clay Centre was established as a response to the overwhelming demand for Janeʼs studio classes and is her way to bring it all together with colleagues.
+Jane is as equally known for her tactile, expressive ceramics as she is for her unique teaching methods and has developed a speciﬁc way of teaching wheel throwing based on Japanese techniques and ergonomic best practice.
+It is a natural synthesis of her experiences in East and West, mind and body, heart and hand.
+Jane brings a deep respect for the creative process as a lifelong journey and leads Slow Clay Centre to be a welcoming community that welcomes all, from professional artists to beginners, from artists, designers and craftspeople, without prejudice.
+Slow Clay Centre was established as a response to the demand for Janeʼs studio classes and is her way to bring it all together with colleagues.